TypedZipper/.github/profile/README.md

 Status: Hardware profile, temporal execution model, and primitive matrix formally documented.
 ---
 FELIS — Open Methodology for AI-Assisted Formal System Design The methodology and design environment used to build StaTutny and VUHO.
-FELIS enables a single developer with AI as co-architect to deliver systems with the formal rigor of a large team — without losing architectural integrity or human control.
+FELIS enables a single developer with AI as co-performer to deliver systems with the formal rigor of a large team — without losing architectural integrity or human control.
 Status: Actively used.
 Documentation in progress.
 ---
 Why This Matters